FaisalAlsaadi/password-manager/README.md

-A Python Tkinter-module based GUI password generator/manager:
+Python Tkinter-module based GUI Password Generator/Manager

-    - Encrypted with AES-256 using the profile password
+Encrypted with AES-256 using the profile password

+Have I Been Pwned integration:
-    - Have I been Pawned intergration: if API key is provided in the settings pressing "Check Accounts" or "Check Passwords" queries the HIBP database for all user emails/passwords to check if they are in any breaches
+If an API key is provided in the settings, pressing "Check Accounts" or "Check Passwords" queries the HIBP database for all user emails/passwords to check if they are in any breaches

-    - Sleek inteface, Various theme options are included
+Sleek interface — various theme options are included

-    - Password strength indicator
+Password strength indicator

-    - Local profile storage
+Local profile storage